Footpaths, fields, woodland and a ridge

 - Soon you will see a path cut through the crop.
 Follow this to the top of the hill.
 From here there are wonderful views back towards Wildhill.
 Continue south following the path until it emerges on Grubbs Lane.

 - Turn left on Grubbs Lane, and, almost immediately, take the path on your right into another field.
-Follow this path across two fields, through to a small plantation, across a third field and emerge on Woodside Lane by a garage (where you can get refreshments).
+Follow this path across two fields, through to a small plantation, (at this point, look out for the remains of the WWII Tett turret on your right), across a third field and emerge on Woodside Lane by a garage (where you can get refreshments).

 - Turn left on Woodside Lane and then, immediately, cross the A1000 Great North Road at Bell Bar and head down Bell Lane.
 At this point you could turn left for refreshments at The Cock o' The North on the corner or further on at The Dutch Nursery.